 The Notre Dame Council on International Business Development was founded in 1989 by a group of dedicated students at the University of Notre Dame under the inspiration of Rev. Theodore Hesburgh and in collaboration with the current benefactor, Mr. Frank Potenziani.
 These students recognized the changing nature of the global economy, and how companies could no longer concentrate solely on the domestic market.
 The students believed these changes offered a meaningful opportunity to gain valuable business experience.

 Students are elected annually to serve on the SIBC's Board of Directors, which includes an Executive Board and Directors of the Council's five divisions.
-While the mission within these divisions has remained consistent, the project base has grown to include over 30 academic projects each semester.
-Besides offering students the opportunity to participate in semester-long projects, the Council now sponsors over 10 international interns annually.
+While the mission within these divisions has remained consistent, the project base has grown to include over 60 academic projects each semester.
+Besides offering students the opportunity to participate in semester-long projects, the Council now supports more than 30 international initiatives annually.
 The Council has also expanded to campuses beyond Notre Dame, as sister chapters of the SIBC have been launched at Benedictine College and the University of San Diego.

 The SIBC draws upon the resources of the University, comprehensive library research, a distinguished faculty, and a close relationship with the vast network of dedicated Notre Dame alumni, including the International Business Council.
 These opportunities allow SIBC members to expand their horizons and gain international exposure to a variety of business disciplines.
 The SIBC encourages students from all majors and interests to become active members of the organization with the hope of bringing a variety of perspectives to issues regarding international business and economics.